Belle Isle Park: History

 On August 31, 2020, Belle Isle hosted a city-wide memorial to commemorate 1,500 victims of the COVID-19 pandemic.
 Mayor Mike Duggan declared the day as Detroit Memorial Day to honor the victims of the disease.

+And on October 1, 2025, two men found and captured an apparently abandoned pet baby alligator that had been swimming along the shore of the island.
+It has been turned over to the Great Lakes Serpentarium in Westland, Michigan.

 Events

 Auto racing

-In 1992, a temporary street race circuit was constructed on the isle for CART races.
+In 1992, a temporary street race circuit was constructed on the island for CART races.
 The island hosted ten events at Belle Isle from 1992 to 2001, and racing resumed in 2007 as part of the IndyCar Series and American Le Mans Series.

 On December 18, 2008, the scheduled race for 2009 was canceled.
 The automotive economic crisis, and its impact on the Detroit area, was the primary reason.
 Roger Penske did not rule out a return in the future.